kdevb0x/phase2-hurdle/README.md

 * [Long Form Registration Page](https://spectrumcollaborationchallenge.com/register-for-phase-2-open-track/)

 ## Code
-The source code used to run the hurdles, not including the bots, can be found in:
+The source code used to run the hurdle, not including the bots, can be found in:

 * [collab_protocol/](collab_protocol/)
 * [container_configuration/](container_configuration/)